 8b.
 How Often Should You Feed Guppy Fry?

-Frequent feeding combined with clean water usually produces faster growth.
+Frequent feeding combined with clean water and stable temperature usually produces the fastest and healthiest growth.

 8c.
 How to Improve Fry Survival